Optical-to-Near-Infrared Simultaneous Observations for the Hot Uranus GJ3470b: A Hint for Cloud-free Atmosphere: DATA REDUCTION

 \subsection{Reduction and Baseline Correction for the MITSuME data}

 The obtained MITSuME images are reduced in the same way as the ISLE images.
 For the flat-fielding correction, 27 twilight-flat images for each band obtained on the observing night are used to create each flat-fielding image.
-We then apply aperture photometry for GJ3470 and dozens of bright stars on the reduced images, with a number of trial aperture radii incremented by 0.5 pixels.
-Among a number of combinations of aperture radii and comparison stars, we first visually select several good combinations which produce less-dispersed light curves with respect to a transit signature.
-Next, we fit each trial light curve including the transit part with a transit + a tentative-baseline model, and select the least-dispersed light curve as the most appropriate one for each band.
-The reason of including the transit part is that, unlike the $J$-band data, the MITSuME data do not have enough number of OOT data.
+We then apply aperture photometry for GJ3470 and $\sim$25 of bright stars, all of which are brighter than 15 mag in the respective bands, with a number of trial aperture radii incremented by 0.5 pixels.
+For a trial aperture radius, we create a number of trial light curves by dividing the target flux by each sum of the fluxes of a trial combination of comparison stars among the $\sim$25 comparison stars.
+Among a number of combinations of aperture radii and comparison stars, we first visually select several good combinations that produce less-dispersed light curves with respect to a transit signature.
+Next, we fit each trial light curve including the transit part with a tentative transit+baseline model as described below, in order to select the least-dispersed light curve for each band.
+We note that the reason we include the transit part this time is that, unlike the $J$-band data, MITSuME light curves do not have enough OOT data points due to the longer exposure time and the relatively short coverage of the OOT part before the transit.

 For the tentative baseline model, we use Equation (1) and (2) with $\{{\bf X}\}$ = $\{z\}$.
-As for the transit model, we use the same parameterization as Section \ref{sec:reduction_isle}.
-For the $I_\mathrm{c}$- and $R_\mathrm{c}$-band data, we fix $u_2$ at the theoretical values of 0.338 and 0.322, respectively, while let $u_1$ free during the fitting process.
-For the $g'$-band data, we fix both $u_1$ and $u_2$ at the theoretical values of 0.486 and 0.289, respectively, because it is too poor to constrain $u_1$ nor $u_2$ by the current data.
-These theoretical values are derived by the same way as for the $J$-band data.
-In addition, we force $a/R_s$ and $b$ to the values derived from D13, namely 13.4 and 0.40, respectively.
-This is because the $Spitzer$'s data used by D13 is more precise than the MITSuME's data, and we are more focusing on studying the wavelength dependence of $R_p/R_s$ (see Section \ref{sec:radius_ratio}) rather than constraining other parameters.
-As a result, we select the light curves produced with the aperture radii of 7.0, 8.0, and 6.0 pixels, and the number of comparison stars of 4, 10, and 8, for $I_\mathrm{c}$, $R_\mathrm{c}$, and $g'$ bands, respectively.
-We note that these results are robust over different baseline models.
+As for the tentative transit model, we use the same parameterization as in Section \ref{sec:reduction_isle}, and force $a/R_s$ and $b$ to the values derived from D13, namely 13.4 and 0.40, respectively.
+This is because the $Spitzer$ light curves used in D13 are more precise than those of MITSuME, and we are more focusing on studying the wavelength dependence of $R_p/R_s$ (see Section \ref{sec:radius_ratio}) rather than constraining other parameters.
+For the $I_\mathrm{c}$- and $R_\mathrm{c}$-band light curves, we fix $u_2$ at the theoretical values of 0.338 and 0.322, respectively, while we leave $u_1$ free during the fitting process.
+For the $g'$-band light curve, we fix both $u_1$ and $u_2$ at the theoretical values of 0.486 and 0.289, respectively, because this light curve is too poor to constrain $u_1$ or $u_2$.
+These theoretical values are derived in the same way as for the $J$-band light curve.